Chart Color Schemes

 AreaSearch analysis places Mildura - South well above average for employment performance across multiple indicators

-Construction shows lower representation at 7.2% compared to the regional average of 10.4%.
-Over the year to September 2025, labour force levels decreased by 4.1%, while employment declined by 2.2%, leading to a fall in unemployment rate by 1.9 percentage points.
-State-level data to 25-Nov shows VIC employment grew by 1.13% year-on-year, with the state unemployment rate at 4.7%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest Mildura - South's employment should increase by 6.2% over five years and 13.2% over ten years.
+However, construction shows lower representation at 7.2%, compared to the regional average of 10.4%.
+The area may have limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Between September 2024 and September 2025, labour force levels decreased by 4.1% while employment declined by 2.2%, resulting in a fall in unemployment rate by 1.9 percentage points.
+In contrast, Rest of Vic. saw employment fall by 0.7%, labour force contract by 0.6%, and unemployment rise marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mildura - South's employment should increase by 6.2% over five years and 13.2% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment